bluefroguk1/empire-dump/content/Wiki/Game Design/Reporting a conduct problem.md

 No
 		You can email [mailto:conduct@profounddecisions.co.uk conduct@profounddecisions.co.uk] at any time between [[Events|events]].
 		If you choose to report at the event, a conduct team member [[Will|will]] arrive to see you as soon as possible.
-		We will confirm receipt of your email within 72 hours.
+		We [[Will|will]] confirm receipt of your email within 72 hours.
-		The conduct team member will ask you to tell them what happened and record any information you feel comfortable sharing.
+		The conduct team member [[Will|will]] ask you to tell them what happened and record any information you feel comfortable sharing.
-		The conduct team will read through your report, and contact you again within two weeks.
+		The conduct team [[Will|will]] read through your report, and contact you again within two weeks.
 		We will ask you how you would like us to proceed.
 		Conduct will investigate your report and contact other people involved.
 We won't contact anyone you have asked us not to contact.
 Yes